Elliot727/Elliot727/README.md

 - 👋 Hi, I’m @Elliot727
-- 👀 I’m interested in swiftUI and flutter
+- 👀 I’m interested in swiftUI
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently building an app

 <!---
 Elliot727/Elliot727 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.